givensuman/todoodle/inferno/README.md

 The API is good, I'd say it feels like just a less irritating Angular.

 ## Thoughts
 I don't know why I would ever use this library again.
-It doesn't have a TypeScript template, it seemingly broke half my css for some reason which I had to fix in-line, and there is virtually no documentation.
+It doesn't have a TypeScript template, it seemingly broke half my CSS for some reason which I had to fix in-line, and there is virtually no documentation.
 The API is good, but not better than others.